-SCHEDULE B(J): PLEDGED CONTRIBUTIONS (JUDICIAL)
+SCHEDULE B: PLEDGED CONTRIBUTIONS

-These instructions are for judicial specific-purpose committees using SCHEDULE B(J): PLEDGED CONTRIBUTIONS (JUDICIAL).
+These instructions are for specific-purpose committee campaign treasurers using SCHEDULE B: PLEDGED CONTRIBUTIONS.

-Use this schedule to disclose information about pledges accepted during the reporting period for campaign or officeholder purposes.
+Use this schedule to disclose information about pledges accepted during the reporting period for political purposes.
 You are not required to include pledges of an individual's personal services or travel if the individual receives no compensation from any source for the services.
-Do not enter on this schedule information about contributions actually received, loans, or guarantees of loans.
-(Report contributions actually received on Schedule A(J)1 or Schedule A2, as applicable; report loans and guarantees of loans on Schedule E(J).)
+Do not enter on this schedule information on contributions actually received, loans or guarantees of loans, or interest.
+(Report contributions actually received on Schedules A1, A2, C1, and C2, as applicable; report loans and guarantees of loans on Schedule E; and report interest on Schedule K.) Do not enter on this schedule information about pledged contributions from corporations or labor organizations.
+(Report such pledged contributions on Schedule D.)

-If you accept a pledge from a person to give you money, goods, services, or anything of value, that pledge is a reportable contribution and you must include the pledge on this schedule for the report covering the period in which you accept the pledge.
+If the committee accepts a pledge from a person for money, goods, services, or anything of value, that pledge is a reportable contribution.

+If the committee accepts a pledge for money, goods, services, etc., you must include the pledge on this schedule for the report covering the period in which the committee accepts the pledge.